calc84maniac/tiboyce/README.md

     spasm -E -A skin.asm TIBoySkn.8xv

-To build the rom generation tool, use the provided Visual Studio solution in the [tiboyce-romgen](tiboyce-romgen) directory, or theoretically you can build [romgen.c](tiboyce-romgen/romgen.c) with your C compiler of choice.
+To build the rom generation tool, use the provided Visual Studio solution in the [tiboyce-romgen](tiboyce-romgen) directory, or theoretically you can build the source for any platform with your C compiler of choice.

 Issues/Bugs
 -----------